 “After the last surgery, he started itching and his bone cells began to develop very quickly, forming a knot where he had his surgery,” says Lita.
 “When he was tested, we learned his kidneys were failing and causing his bones to deteriorate.”

-Making the decision to go through another surgery was a difficult one, but St. Clair and his family trusted the staff at Miami Children’s.
+Making the decision to go through another surgery was a difficult one, but St. Clair and his family trusted the staff at Nicklaus Children's.

 “I was nervous and scared,” St. Clair says.
 “I knew the surgery was a good decision.”

-“Miami Children’s has been so good to us,” says St. Clair Clarke Sr., St. Clair Jr.’s father. “[The MCH doctors] came to visit St. Clair even when he wasn’t on duty and has given my son his life back.
-To me, that makes Miami Children’s the best in the business.”
+“Nicklaus Children's has been so good to us,” says St. Clair Clarke Sr., St. Clair Jr.’s father. “[The NCH doctors] came to visit St. Clair even when he wasn’t on duty and has given my son his life back.
+To me, that makes Nicklaus Children's the best in the business.”

 Do you have a patient success story?
 If so please submit your patient success stories on our success story submission page